 As you can probably tell, I think a proactive approach to WordPress support is better.
 I think this is especially true if you want to make sure your website is justifying its investment.

 If you think a proactive approach would benefit your business and your website, we offer three WordPress support packages so you can choose the level of support that’s right for you.
-Take a look at our WordPress support packages.
+Take a look at the WordPress support services offered within each package.